To get the latest and most quality design resources!

 It’s a free user persona template is easy to understand and gives you a compact, two-page snapshot of what a typical customer might look like.

 It provides you all persona topics except the ‘Customer Demographics and Image’.
 It especially works for those master Business Model Generation canvas.

 What we focus on is typical customers rather than average users.
-To create user persona is not to reach a precious number that stands for the ratio of customer.
-We do research of users’ need and behavior mode to recognize our users.
+To create a user persona is not to reach a precious number that stands for the ratio of the customer.
+We do research of users’ needs and behavior modes to recognize our users.